Partha Sarathi Mukherjee: Awards and honors

 Mukherjee was selected by the Indian Academy of Sciences as a Young Associate in 2007.
 He received the Outstanding Young Faculty Award of Microsoft Research India and the Young Scientists Medal of the Indian National Science Academy in 2008.
-The Young Scientist Award of the International Union of Pure and Applied Chemistry (IUPAC) reached him in 2009 followed by the Scopus Young Scientist Award, jointly sponsored by Elsevier and the National Academy of Sciences, India in 2012.
+The Young Scientist Award of the International Union of Pure and Applied Chemistry (IUPAC) was awarded to him in 2009, followed by the Scopus Young Scientist Award, jointly sponsored by Elsevier and the National Academy of Sciences, India in 2012.
 In between, The World Academy of Sciences chose him as a Young Affiliate in 2011.
 He is an elected fellow of The World Academy of Sciences (Trieste, Italy).
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2016 and he received the Bronze Medal of the Chemical Research Society of India the same year.
+Also in 2017, Mukherjee became a laureate of the Asian Scientist 100 by the Asian Scientist.
 A fellow of the Royal Society of Chemistry (2014) and an Alexander von Humboldt fellow during his post-doctoral days, he held various other research fellowships including the Marie-Curie International Fellowship (2004) and the Swarnajayanti Fellowship of the Department of Science and Technology (2012).